Positions Available for 2020

 - Prayer…that the ministry of Widji will increase in spiritual power for the Glory of the Lord

 Remuneration/pay and benefits will be the agreed basic amount is paid directly to the summer crew member every two weeks.
 This will be done as a direct deposit to your bank account.
 See below for information about summer staff pay.

 Widjiitiwin has a merit over base minimum pay scale.
 What that means is that if you’re just starting out in camp, you will be guaranteed a base pay that is determined by the responsibilities you will have for the summer.
-If, however, you are experienced, and skilled, then it won’t matter what department you work in, you will be compensated roughly the same.
+If, however, you are experienced, and skilled, then it won’t matter what department you work in, you will be compensated roughly the same amount based on your individual merit.
 The intention of this structure is to give flexibility to the workers and allow them to serve within their area of gifting, and without worry of how much they will earn.